What Time Does the Stock Market Close Each Day?

 - New Year’s Day on January 1, if the holiday falls on a weekday

-- Martin Luther King Jr. Day in January
+- Martin Luther King Jr. Day on January 16

 - Good Friday in April